Skwiwel/ride-ambience/README.md

 ## App Demo

-I put a container online for a quick demo for anyone to checkout.
+I put a container online for a quick demo for anyone to check out.
 The hosting is free and is generally not intended to be heavily used.
 I cannot guarantee the site will always be up.

 **[Link to the site](http://ride-ambience-skwiwel.apps.us-east-1.starter.openshift-online.com/)**